koham-me/koham-me.github.io/_posts/2020-05-20-supervised-learning-intro.md

 When we have more than one variable, which means our function is of the form $$f:\mathbb{R}^p \rightarrow \mathbb{R}$$, we have to consider all p variables when modelling.

-$$ y = f(x) + \epsilon, x \in \mathbb{R}^p $$
+$$ y = f(x) + \epsilon \quad \text{where } x \in \mathbb{R}^p $$

-One way of solving this probelm is to consider all variables separaltely in simple linear regression and asses the relationship, but we can not combine the results from different simple linear regression to get the result.
+One way of solving this problem is to consider all variables separaltely in simple linear regression and asses the relationship, but we can not combine the results from different simple linear regression to get the result.
 Second thing when we consider modelling one variable at a time, we are leaving behind p-1 variables combined influence at it.

 Better approach is to consoder linear model with all p variable, in below form